PowerDNS/pdns/pdns/recursordist/docs/performance.rst

 Threading and distribution of queries
 -------------------------------------

-When running with several threads, you can either ask PowerDNS to start a special thread to dispatch the incoming queries to the  workers by setting :ref:`setting-pdns-distributes-queries` to true, or let the worker threads handle the incoming queries themselves.
+When running with several threads, you can either ask PowerDNS to start one or more special threads to dispatch the incoming queries to the workers by setting :ref:`setting-pdns-distributes-queries` to true, or let the worker threads handle the incoming queries themselves.

-The dispatch thread enabled by :ref:`setting-pdns-distributes-queries` tries to send the same queries to the same thread to maximize the cache-hit ratio, but it might become a bottleneck if the incoming queries rate is too high to be handled by a single thread.
+The dispatch thread enabled by :ref:`setting-pdns-distributes-queries` tries to send the same queries to the same thread to maximize the cache-hit ratio.
+If the incoming query rate is so high that the dispatch thread becomes a bottleneck, you can increase :ref:`setting-distributor-threads` to use more than one.

 If :ref:`setting-pdns-distributes-queries` is set to false and either ``SO_REUSEPORT`` support is not available or the :ref:`setting-reuseport` directive is set to false, all worker threads share the same listening sockets.